kedarmoh/FinTechCaseStudy/README.md

 ## Core Mission and Business Goals:

 At the heart of Ripple’s mission is to solve the fundamental problem of moving money at the same speed and cost (almost free) as information and remove the hurdle to unlock a variety of scenarios that can enable frictionless global economic activity.
 In order to succeed at their mission Ripple is focused on tapping into the unlimited potential of Blockchain and digital assets technology.
-They want to create a universal and inclusive financial system using decentralized financial platforms and user global finance into a new era where money moves like information today, fast and free.
+They want to create a universal and inclusive financial system using decentralized financial platforms and usher global finance into a new era where money moves like information today, fast and free.

 Ripple’s business is centered around the following key components: